Post Title

 A Journey from Uncertainty to Hope

-When a child enters the foster care system, it's often because something has gone wrong.
-A home that should be safe, nurturing, and full of love has, for one reason or another, become a place of danger, neglect, or instability.
+When a child enters the foster care system, it's often because a home becomes a place of instability.
 In these moments, the world becomes confusing and overwhelming for a child.
 However, while foster care often begins in crisis, it can also mark the start of a healing journey filled with support, compassion, and second chances.

 This article explores what happens when a child enters foster care—from that first phone call to the path toward permanency.
 And most importantly, it reminds us that behind every placement is a real child hoping to feel safe, seen, and loved.